chr15m/SyncJams/README.md

 	get_node_list - returns a list of node_ids of known connected nodes.

-	send *address* *values...* - send ephemeral values to a particular address at all nodes - ordered delivery guaranteed.
+	send *address* *values...* - send ephemeral values to a particular address at all nodes.

 Callbacks from the Syncjams object: